jieggii/dcfg/README.md

 chosen.
 The program has its own config file in this directory and provides you some entities to do it in a more convenient way.

-Comfy documentation and detailed explanation can be found [here](https://jieggii.github.io/dcfg).

 ## Installation
 At first install **diff** and **go** packages, they are the only dcfg dependencies.
 **diff** is needed to show differences between files while using `dcfg extract` command